HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.debugging.md

    ![Configuration json](/assets/configuration-json-ayoll8e205nh.png)

-The details of configuration properties are covered later in this article under [[vs.1.7.#set-configuration-options]].
-Other configurations are also described in this article under [[vs.1.7.#debugging-specific-app-types]].
+The details of configuration properties are covered later in this article under [set-configuration-options](#set-configuration-options).
+Other configurations are also described in this article under [debugging-specific-app-types](#debugging-specific-app-types).

 ## Additional configurations